fenilsonani/linux/Prac2/Prac2.md

+# this folder contains the files for the second practical

-## all programs are in the same directory named "Prac2"
+## all the questions are written in the comments of the programs starting.